Aditya-rgb/Github-Actions/README.md

   - Created a separate `dev` branch to work on new features without affecting the main branch.
   - Set up a GitHub Actions workflow that triggers on pushes to the `dev` branch.
   - Configured the workflow to install dependencies and run tests using pytest to ensure that the new features are working as expected.
+  - Triggered the workflow by pushing changes to the `dev` branch.
+  - The application successfully cleared the Pytest tests and the code base was deployed to the EC2 instance using the configured GitHub Actions, which automated the deployment process.
 - **Outcome:** Successful execution of tests confirmed that the changes were functioning correctly before proceeding to the next stage.

 ### Staging Environment